 - This is also a widespread framework on Kaggle.
 That is a machine-learning competition website.
 Nearly all recent deep-learning competition has been gained using Keras models.

-- Keras emphases on being user-friendly, extensible, and modular due to designed to allow fast research with deep neural networks.
+- Keras emphasizes being user-friendly, extensible, and modular due to its design to allow fast research with deep neural networks.

-- Keras cares other joint utility layers like batch normalization, dropout, and pooling.
+- Keras cares about other joint utility layers like batch normalization, dropout, and pooling.

 - It allows operators to productize deep models on smartphones, the web, and on the Java Virtual Machine.

-- It also lets use of distributed training of deep-learning models on clusters of GPU and TPU.
+- It also lets users of distributed training of deep-learning models on clusters of GPU and TPU.

 Keras & TensorFlow 2